Maurice de Forest: Later life

-In 1932, he was naturalised in Liechtenstein, was granted the hereditary title "Count de Bendern" and was appointed diplomatic counsellor to the principality.
 De Bendern amassed an art collection including a work by Frans Hals.
 He maintained a villa at Cap Martin, on the French Riviera, and Château de Beauregard, which contained an animal sanctuary.
 He died in Biarritz in October 1968, aged 89.

 Relatives

 His son John Gerard de Forest (de Bendern) was an amateur golfer and won The Amateur Championship in 1932.
 He married firstly Lady Patricia Sybil Douglas, daughter of Francis Douglas, 11th Marquess of Queensberry.
 Their children included Simon Frederick de Bendern, Emma Magdalen de Bendern, who married firstly journalist Nigel Dempster, secondly Giles Trentham and thirdly George Galitzine, and Caroline de Bendern, who married firstly saxophonist Barney Wilen.

 On 13 May 1968, during the protests in Paris, Caroline de Bendern was photographed by Jean-Pierre Rey sitting on the shoulders of painter Jean-Jacques Lebel waving a North Vietnam flag.
 The photograph, named La Marianne de Mai 68, was published in Paris Match magazine, causing her grandfather Count de Bendern to disinherit her.
 As of 2008 she lived in Normandy with her partner jazz musician Jacques Thollot.
 De Forest's other grandchildren include the political journalist and writer Samantha de Bendern (b.1965).